-- Forcing ready work off a CPU causes cache disruption and overhead. - Yielding to higher priority work is necessary - Rotating equal priority nondiscretionary work is also important since it keeps processor delay low. - This rotation tends to be less important for discretionary work. - Solution: - Allow the customer to give up to 254 additional timeslices to a dispatchable unit of CPU-intensive work with a discretionary goal before it must give up the CPU for equal priority work. - Not all discretionary work but only work most likely to use the additional time on the CPU - i.e. "CPU-intensive" work. - Installation defines "CPU-intensive" using the CCCSIGUR=x parameter - Benefit: - The number of context switches occurring on a CPU when dispatching multiple units of CPU-intensive work at a discretionary goal is decreased - When work isn't switched, cache misses are reduced so throughput can increase
+- Forcing ready work off a CPU causes cache disruption and overhead. - Yielding to higher priority work is necessary - Rotating equal priority nondiscretionary work is also important since it keeps processor delay low. - Rotating among equal priority discretionary work may not be worth the overhead.

+- Allow the customer CPU to extend residency for CPU-intensive work with a discretionary goal before it must give up the CPU to other discretionary work. - Not all discretionary work but only work most likely to use the additional time on the CPU i.e. "CPU-intensive" work. - Installation defines "CPU-intensive" using the CCCSIGUR=x parameter - Up to 254 additional timeslices before yielding to other discretional work